SAP/cloud-identity-developer-guide/docs/Libraries/java/spring-ams/spring-ams.md

 #### Initial application startup check

-Initial startup check will check if the bundle containing the defined policies are accessible to the application at the application initialization step.
+Initial startup check checks whether the bundle containing the defined policies is accessible by the application during the application initialization step.
 This functionality is provided by `PolicyDecisionPoint` and upon application startup will perform a periodical health checks until `OK` state is reached or until health check times out with the max default timeout of 30s, then it will throw an `PolicyEngineCommunicationException` error.
-Startup check behaviour can be configured by the following 2 parameters:
+Startup check behavior can be configured by the following parameters:
-- `com.sap.dcl.client.startupHealthCheckTimeout` - max wait time for startup check in seconds
+- `com.sap.dcl.client.startupHealthCheckTimeout` - maximum waiting time for startup check in seconds
-- `com.sap.dcl.client.failOnStartupCheck` - boolean whether the application should start, if policies are not available i.e. `PolicyEngineCommunicationException` won't be thrown
+- `com.sap.dcl.client.failOnStartupCheck` - Boolean whether the application should start, if policies are not available.
+This means that `PolicyEngineCommunicationException` won't be thrown

 These parameters can be configured as:
 - system properties: `System.setProperty("com.sap.dcl.client.startupHealthCheckTimeout", "0")`
-- spring properties: `com.sap.dcl.client.startupHealthCheckTimeout:0` :bulb: spring properties will only work with autoconfiguration enabled
+- spring properties: `com.sap.dcl.client.startupHealthCheckTimeout:0` :bulb: spring properties only works with autoconfiguration enabled
 - maven command line argument: `-Dcom.sap.dcl.client.startupHealthCheckTimeout=0`
 - environment variable